Easy Toddler Activities to get Started in Montessori

 This kitchen helper stool is a great alternative to a chair for having a little one help you at counter height.
 Kitchen Helper

-A second way for your child to stay active at home is to build a tower.
+The second way for your child to stay active at home is to build a tower.
 You can use basically anything to accomplish this (books, boxes, pillows...etc) First of all, it will teach the child about some geometrical figures.
 In addition, it will develop such skills as patience and persistence.
-It will also improve toddler’s concentration and attention.
+It will also improve the toddler’s concentration and attention.
 Every child loves this game.
-This is not only an exciting, but also very useful activity, which can continue for several hours.
-The first thing that is worth mentioning is the development of spatial thinking, since the child learns the various relationships of the elements of the set.
+This is not only an exciting but also very useful activity, which can continue for several hours.
+The first thing that is worth mentioning is the development of spatial thinking since the child learns the various relationships between the elements of the set.
 The child better understands how you can create this or that object.
 The child can also develop imaginative thinking by working through different problems of how to build the tower taller, which is always the goal

 Our favorite building product, aside from pillows for a tent, is this super cost effective set from Melissa and Doug: Building Blocks

 The last activity that we recommend to get started in Montessori is a hearing game for kids.
 For this activity, we can use a special set of bells, glasses with differing levels of water, or a toy xylophone to learn and identify musical notes.
 You can also use some other items such as spoons, sticks, stones, bottles or boxes filled with grains.
 Get as creative as you want here.
 Label each note and let your child hear them all.
 Once things seem to to be memorized, use a blindfold or have the toddler turn around and see if they can recognize each note by ear only.
 Developing an ear for different sounds is a core function that is important to foster from an early age.
 Music, like an art of a word or picture, should be a way for children to hear and feel the real expression, mood, and ideas.
 If music gives your child only positive emotions, soon he will see the world around him completely harmoniously and peacefully.